pyconau/2018.pycon-au.org/_pages/homepage.md

 <hr>
 <span class="abstract">
-PyCon AU, the national Python Language conference, is on again this August in Sydney, at the **International Convention Center, Sydney**, August 24 - 28 2018.
+PyCon AU, the national Python Language conference, is on again this August in Sydney, at the **International Convention Centre, Sydney**, August 24 - 28 2018.
 </span>
 <hr>